DST starts in USA & Canada Sunday, March 8, 2015

-Most Americans and Canadians set their clocks 1 hour forward on the second Sunday in March and move the clocks 1 hour back on the first Sunday in November each year.
+Most Americans and Canadians set their clocks ahead 1 hour on the second Sunday of March and turn them back 1 hour on the first Sunday of November every year.

-Areas that follow DST will fall back to standard time at 2am (02:00) local time on Sunday, November 2, 2014.
+Areas that observe DST will fall back to standard time at 2:00 (2 am) local time on Sunday, November 1, 2015.

-While most U.S. states and territories use DST during part of the year, some areas will not follow the switch:
+While most U.S. states and territories use DST, some areas will not change the time:

 - American Samoa